 If you have considered getting a ring, then you should know that the best lab created diamond rings can be as beautiful as naturally grown diamond rings.
 Within a laboratory-controlled process, scientists try to replicate the earth’s underground environment.
-Two significant elements used in this controlled setting are high temperature and high pressure; resulting in the same chemical composition as natural diamonds.
+Two significant elements used in this controlled setting are high temperature and high pressure; resulting in the same physical, chemical and therefore optical composition as natural diamonds.

 In the heat and pressure chamber, the diamond will mature in 6-10 weeks after crystallization occurs.
 Other than the chemical composition, a lab diamond’s physical properties, and crystal structure will contain the same properties present in natural diamonds.
 Because of this, lab grown diamonds are not considered synthetic.
 Instead, lab diamonds are either considered high pressure, high temperature (HPHT) diamonds, or chemical vapor deposition (CVD) diamonds, depending on their mode of creation.

 What kinds of processes exist for creating lab diamonds?

 With the use of modern technological processes, lab created diamonds can be made with two different methods.
 These methods are (1) High pressure, High Temperature and (2) Chemical Vapor Deposition.